An object that manages an app’s main event loop and resources used by all of that app’s objects.

 NSApp, which you use to retrieve the

-shared only performs the initialization once; if you invoke it more than once, it simply returns the application object it created previously.
+shared only performs the initialization once.
+If you invoke it more than once, it returns the application object it created previously.

 NSApplication object performs the important task of receiving events from the window server and distributing them to the proper